twhiston/tw.gl.repl/README.md

 ## About

-GLRepl is a max/msp Repl (Read/Execute/Print/Loop) environment based on the excellent th.gl.texteditor.
+GLRepl is a Max Repl (Read/Execute/Print/Loop) environment based on the excellent th.gl.texteditor.
 It consists of two objects `[tw.gl.repl]` and `[tw.gl.repl.dynamic-size-helper]`.